 Specifically, we explored John Gottman’s four horsemen and their devastating effects so you can take your relationship to the next level.

-If your marriage is struggling to get past any of the 4 horsemen, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling to get past any of the 4 horsemen, then check out this quick video on how to Mend Your Marriage (click to watch their video now) that will help get yours back on track.

 Which of the four horsemen affect your marriage the most?